PALMA DE MAJORCA Spain

 Located halfway between the Iberian peninsula and the south of France, Majorca is the largest of the four Balearic Islands.

 With its 350 miles of coastline, the island has magnificent “calanques” or rocky coves and long stretches of sand but also, inland, monasteries perched up in the mountains, and little picturesque villages.

 Vueling airline operates direct seasonnal Rennes/Palma de Majorca flights in the summer.
 Direct flights for 2017 season will be operated until October 28th every Saturdays.
 Direct flights for the 2018 season will be operated from March 31st every Saturdays.

-Palma is also desserved by Vueling all year long by connecting flight in Barcelona.
+Palma is also desserved by connecting flight in Paris..

 - Capital city : Palma

 - Climate : The island of Mallorca enjoys an ideal climate all year round (average annual temperature of 17.9°C).